Colp, Illinois

 Colp is a village in Williamson County, Illinois, United States.
 The population was 225 at the 2010 census.

 History

 Colp was established in the early 1900s and named for John Colp (1849–1920), whose mining company opened a mine in the area in 1901.
 The Illinois Central Railroad extended a line to the mine in 1904.
 The village incorporated in 1915.
+The village was inhabited by eastern European immigrants who worked in the mines, including Rusyns.

 Colp mayor Frank Caliper was one of the state's longest-serving elected officials.
 He served 52 years as mayor from 1935 until his death on March 28, 1987.

+Mining

+Several companies established coal mines in Colp: